zsq978663747/Documentation/IBC/EOSIO_IBC_Priciple_and_Design.md

 Similarly, the cashconfirm action checks the cash transaction number `seq_num', which must be incremented one by one to ensure that all cash transactions on the destination chain delete the original transaction record on the original chain.
-This ensures that there will be no double flowers.
+This ensures that there will be no double spend.

 ### 5. ibc_plugin